 Can glycine help with heat-related sleep problems?

-Yes, glycine’s mechanism of promoting peripheral heat loss through vasodilation may particularly benefit individuals whose sleep difficulties stem from thermoregulatory issues or environmental heat exposure.
+Glycine’s mechanism of promoting peripheral heat loss through vasodilation suggests it may benefit individuals whose sleep difficulties stem from thermoregulatory issues, though specific research on heat-related sleep problems was not detailed in the source studies.

 Understanding glycine’s temperature-mediated mechanism opens new possibilities for personalized sleep interventions based on individual thermoregulatory profiles.
 As research continues to elucidate the connections between circadian biology and sleep quality, targeted approaches like glycine supplementation may offer more precise therapeutic options than traditional sedative approaches.